How to flash firmware

 This may sound complicated, but one will quickly realize that this can be done by "rolling" the finger tip from the left to right.

-Comment: Both LEDs will go off; they should appear "dead".
+Comment: Both the green and red LEDs will go off; they should appear "dead".
+The yellow LED is irrelevant.

 11. Finally, hit thebutton.